keltin13/keltin13.github.io/about.md

 permalink: /about/
 ---

 I am a Machine Learning Researcher at Carnegie Mellon University's Software Engineering Institute, working on research projects to help create robust, secure, and scalable AI/ML systems.
 I graduated from Carnegie Mellon University with a major in Statistics and Machine Learning, and an additional major in Computer Science.
 I love all things data, machine learning, and artificial intelligence.
 I've been in to triathlons the past few years (I raced a half-Ironman!), and I also like playing chess, skiing, philosophy, and playing soccer, but it’s hard to pin me down to just one thing!
+You can find my resume [here](/assets/Keltin Grimes Resume.pdf).

 ## Publications